-Q.1.
+Q1.
 What is the full form of IPO?

-Q.2.
-What is an IPO in the stock market?
+Q2.
+What is IPO in share market?

 Initial public offering (IPO) describes the process of publicly offering shares of a private company as part of new share issuance.
 IPOs allow businesses to raise money from public investors.
-It is a process that a private company or company can make public by selling a portion of its shares to an investor.

-Q.3.
-What is the IPO cycle?
+Q3.
+What is the IPO process?

 IPO is a process that a private company can go public by selling its shares.
 After the IPO, the company's stock will be traded on the free market.
 Investors can resell these shares through secondary market transactions.